(ACCA, I should mention, are generously supporting the development of the new show… watch this space)

 The plan is to develop the project through continuous rehearsals and work-in-progress showings, between Jan and May 2018.
 All details will be available on this website, under the Gambini section.
 Producer Sally Rose and I are also concocting a likely plan for Edinburgh, ahead of touring the work in 2018-2019.

-The new show is likely to be called The Chore of Enchantment.
+The show is likely to be called The Chore of Enchantment.
 It will be about disappointment and wonder, about political awakening and disillusionment, the job of the magician, being overwhelmed by the news, and experiencing ‘magician’s block’ (same as writer’s block, but for magicians).

 Coming to a theatre near you… if you book it.